peyush-nuwal/Fluxo.io/README.md

 ## 🔐 Environment Variables

 ### Required Secrets (GitHub Repository Settings)

+Add these in your GitHub repository settings under Settings → Secrets and variables → Actions:

 - `NPM_TOKEN` - For publishing to npm
 - `VERCEL_TOKEN` - For Vercel deployment